ucfacmw/ucfacmw.org/content/authors/chloe/_index.md

 # Add your biography below the ---
 ---

-Hey there! :waving_hand: I'm Chloë and I'm currently the President for ACM & ACM-W at the [University of Central Florida](https://www.ucf.edu/).
+Hey there! :waving_hand: I'm Chloë and I'm currently the President of ACM & ACM-W at the [University of Central Florida](https://www.ucf.edu/).
 Last year, I was the Secretary and the Mentorship Director for ACM-W. :relaxed:

-(TODO: add more content later)
+My interests include:
+  - Artificial Intelligence
+  - Computational Cognitive Science
+  - Natural Language Processing

+On another note, I'm also the current Vice President of [AI@UCF](https://ucfai.org)! :robot: